Title: Integration and Test Lead Engineer

 Essential Skills, Knowledge, and Abilities:

-• Significant experience in telescope systems and operations, scientific instruments, creating test requirements, develop integration plans, mission operations and architecture, and meeting system verification plans of a large observatory
+• Significant experience in telescope systems and operations, scientific instruments, creating test requirements, developing integration plans, mission operations and architecture, and meeting system verification plans of a large observatory

 • Experience leading a team and resolving complex issues on large telescopes, managing and commissioning of major telescope systems and subsystems